penseipublicidade/website/docs/controls/page.md

 ### `pwa`

 `True` if the application is running as Progressive Web App (PWA).

-Read-only.
+Value is read-only.

 ### `query`